Is Google Pay Safe? This Is What You Need to Understand

 Today, there’s no need to worry if you forgot your wallet at home.
 If you have your mobile phone on you, payment for your purchases is just as easy, if not more so.

-There a number of popular payment apps to choose from.
+There are a number of popular payment apps to choose from.
 These include Google Pay, Apple Pay, Amazon Pay, Visa Checkout, and the most popular of them all, PayPal.
 Regardless of which app you choose, they all work in a similar way.

 Google Pay, formerly known as Google Wallet, is a combination of parts.
 Google Wallet was designed as a peer-to-peer system that allowed you to send and receive money.
 Google Pay now exists due to a merger with Google Wallet in January 2018.
+Today it has evolved into a full-featured digital wallet that millions rely on daily for quick, secure payments.

 Google Pay offers these services: